spir0th/spir0th/README.md

-I'm Gian Borcillo, also known as spir0th.
+I'm Gian Borcillo, also known as spir0th (or spiroth).

 Developing software is my thing, I also produce (bad) music, and I have a habit of editing videos with my sterile ideas.